 When official immunization records cannot be obtained, a titer — complete with titer date, result of the test and signature of an authorized health official — is acceptable.

 All students enrolling at the University are required to submit proof of immunization for Poliomyelitis, Rubella, Rubeola, Mumps, Varicella, Hepatitis-B and Diptheria/Tetanus prior to matriculation.
 The results of a TB test also are required prior to matriculation.
 All students must have a PPD-TB test performed annually while a student at KCU.
 Students are encouraged to be immunized with the annual influenza vaccine.

-An immunization record form and a pre-matriculation physical and history form must be completed and on file for every applicant who is accepted for admission.
-Areas to be completed and returned prior to matriculation include, but are not limited to: immunization dates for Varicella, Polio, MMR, TB test results, Diptheria/tetanus booster; and completion of the Hepatitis-B vaccine.
+Areas to be completed and returned prior to matriculation include, but are not limited to: immunization dates for Varicella, Polio, MMR, TB test results, Diptheria/tetanus booster and completion of the Hepatitis-B vaccine.